Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 15. Cinnamon Stick Trees

 Not only are these little cinnamon stick trees cute as can be, they smell terrific.
 Add a pin to the back of them to make Christmas pins, or add a ribbon loop and use them as ornaments.
 You could even glue them to a skewer or wire and add them to a centerpiece.
-Find a tutorial for making these attractive trees at Crafts Unleashed.
+Find a tutorial for making these attractive trees at Factory Direct Crafts.

 16. Scented Sandpaper Gingerbread Ornaments